 Starting is the hardest part of the process.
 You can sit and plan it out on paper, but sometimes that may or may not work.
 A lot of the gallery wall process is trial, and error, but once you start and get your pieces together; everything starts to fall into place.

 When you start a gallery wall around a large object like a sofa or a TV you need to start with your largest frame or object first.
 The key is to start with your large pieces and then fill in the gaps with the smaller pieces.
 An important thing to remember is to not put large pieces next to large pieces; that will make the wall feel very weighted and heavy.
 You want everything to be spaced out and balanced evenly.
 The goal of a gallery wall is to find that perfect flow and balance.
+Also, if you already have an artificial living wall, you might either want to keep that wall from adding too many frames or you might want the gallery wall to be adjacent to the artificial living wall.
+This would be because the living green wall can stand out on itself without much added decor.

 A good tip to remember is before you put nails in the wall is to measure!
 You can take all of your frames and measure them with shipping paper, then tape them up with painter’s tape on your wall to give you an idea of how everything will look measured and spaced out.
 It takes some extra effort but it will give you a rough idea on how the final product will look before you make holes in the wall.
 You can always take tape down, but removing holes and nails is a little harder when it comes to creating the perfect gallery wall.